 Debt Review is a process introduced by the National Credit Act (NCA) to help over-indebted South Africans become debt-free.
-Only consumers who have successfully registered with a National Credit Regulator (NCR) approved debt counsellor, such as Debt Rescue, are placed under Debt Review.
+Only consumers who have successfully registered with a National Credit Regulator (NCR) approved debt counsellor, such as Debt Rescue, can be placed under Debt Review.
 Find out more about what Debt Review is here.

 I have completed the debt review process: